MicheMayer/vanilla-extract-styles/package/ReadMe.md

 A collection of useful styles implemented in [@vanilla-extract](https://github.com/vanilla-extract-css/vanilla-extract) aimed at standardizing design principals across repos.

 > [!NOTE]
-> Beware that this is typescript-only package at the moment.
+> Beware that this is a es only package at the moment.

 ## Usage: